guklas/udacity-datastreaming-nd/crime_statistics/README.md

 ![image](screenshot_windowing_01.png)
 **FIGURE 13**

-Example 2: Frequency of police callouts to deal with burglary and results:
+Example 2: Frequency of police callouts to deal with burglary and results over the hours of the day:

 ![image](screenshot_aggr_per_hour_01.png)
 **FIGURE 14**